Why it’s important to set financial goals

 When you decide how you’re going to manage your money in order to achieve the life you want, you begin to align your actions with your goals.
 This is how you set your life in motion toward a specific outcome.

 Life goals, in general, benefit your life by creating focus, motivation, and confidence.
-But, when you include defined financial goals in your life plan, you set yourself up for successful outcomes that benefit several areas of your life.
+But, when you include defined financial objectives in your life plan, you set yourself up for successful outcomes that benefit several areas of your life.

 Here are 9 benefits of setting financial goals: